-TIP: For less crowds and more authentic feel visit Nazaré off season and avoid summer weekends.
+TIP: For fewer crowds and more authentic feel visit Nazaré off-season and avoid summer weekends.

-It would be very difficult to choose just one favourite place in Portugal, but Nazaré would definitely be high on that list.
-Located about half way between Lisbon and Porto, Nazare also makes for a wonderful day trip or a stop to break the long drive between the two most visited towns of Portugal.
+It would be very difficult to choose just one favorite place in Portugal, but Nazaré would definitely be high on that list.
+Located about halfway between Lisbon and Porto, Nazare also makes for a wonderful day trip or a stop to break the long drive between the two most visited towns of Portugal.

-We walked on a nice seaside promenade in the direction of a little harbour (Porto), but we never even got there.
-I read in the book that Porto of Nazaré is a nice lively place to visit in the morning when the fishermen come back from sea, but since we arrived in Nazaré in the afternoon, it looked really quiet from afar, so we decided to skip it.
+We walked on a nice seaside promenade in the direction of a little harbor (Porto), but we never even got there.
+I read in the book that Porto of Nazaré is a nice lively place to visit in the morning when the fishermen come back from sea.
+However, since we arrived in Nazaré in the afternoon, it looked really quiet from afar.
+So we decided to skip it.

-Our kids saw wooden boats on the beach and set to explore – they afterwards said that it was the best playground ever.
+Our kids saw wooden boats on the beach and set to explore.
+They all agreed that it was the best playground ever.

-There were of course ice cream places and little shops selling souvenirs by the beach too.
-It’s incredible how well the traditional and the modern parts fit so well and co-exist side by side to create such a unique atmosphere I haven’t seen anywhere else in the world.
+There were, of course, ice cream places and little shops selling souvenirs by the beach as well.
+It’s incredible how well the traditional and the modern life fit so well and co-exist side by side here in Nazare.
+This town has such a unique atmosphere I haven’t seen anywhere else in the world.